Showing 1 - 1 OF 1

 State laws vary when it comes to motor vehicle insurance requirements, licensing and registration.
 The term vehicle generally includes automobiles, motorcycles, vans, trailers and boats regularly parked or garaged overnight.
 Service members and their families will want to understand their state’s laws on registration and licensing before moving to a new state.
 Visit the USA.gov Motor Vehicle Services page for links to state-specific websites.

 The use of seat belts and child restraint seats are required on base and throughout the state.
-Children must be in a restraint seat if under 4 years of age or if weight is 50 pounds or less.
+Children must be in a restraint seat if under six years of age or if weight is 60 pounds or less.

-If you have a recreational vehicle (RV) or any kind of trailer, you cannot keep it parked in the housing area for longer than 24 hours.
-This is in accordance with the HAFB housing pamphlet 32-7, AFI 31-204/HAFB Supplement 1 and HAFBI 34-201.
-The 24 hour limit allows for loading and unloading before and after use.
+If you have a recreational vehicle (RV) trailer, defined as boats, trailers, regardless of size, 2-3-4 wheeled off-road vehicles, campers, un-mounted campers/camper shells (for pickup trucks), motor homes, travel trailers or fifth wheels trailers of all sizes.
+Personnel cannot keep RV's parked in the housing area for longer than 24 hours unless loading and unloading before and after use.
+This is in accordance with the HAFB housing pamphlet 32-7, AFI 31-218/HAFB Supplement 1 and HAFBI 34-201.
 If you want to keep the RV/trailer on base, it must be stored in the RV parking lot located at 5th Street and Arkansas.
 Spaces are assigned and controlled by Outdoor Recreation at 575-572-5369/7329.
 Their office is located in Building 234, 661 Delaware Avenue.

 These are allowed on base but are prohibited on the following major roadways: 1st St., New Mexico Ave., Delaware Ave., Sabre Rd., 49er Ave., Mesquite Rd., Patterson Dr., Arnold Ave., Fairchild Dr. Helmets are required and the use of protective gear (knee and elbow pads) is highly recommended while rollerblading/skateboarding.